How to Check What CPU You Have? (and Its Specs)

 Do Motherboards have Integrated Graphics

-A very important consideration to note here is that motherboard do not have an onboard graphics processing chip.
+A very important consideration is that motherboards do not have an onboard graphics processing chip.

 Therefore, the video output ports found on the back I/O panel of the motherboard rely on the CPU’s integrated graphics card to run.